 a.
 Greenhaven should maintain a financial philosophy of fiscal conservatism.
 That includes a balanced budget, capital reserves, and underwriting a campaign for economic development.

 b.
 Greenhaven should always work very hard to keep costs and taxes at a minimal level.

-3. Are police included in the cost or revenues?
+23. Are police services included in the feasibility study’s costs?

-No. The revenue to pay for police comes primarily from our property taxes.
-The proportion of property taxes that pay for police will stay with the county until the leadership of Greenhaven decides to take on police services.
-Best practices will be researched and several options will be explored.
+No. The revenue to pay for police comes primarily from property taxes.
+The proportion of property taxes that pay for police will stay with the county until those services are transitioned to the city of Greenhaven.
+The plan is to take on police but it is not a guarantee until the new government decides it will do so.

-4. Are the expenses in the feasibility study just for 3 services or do they include overall operating costs?
-The feasibility study estimates include startup and overall operating costs such as:
+24. Are the expenses in the feasibility study just for 3 services or do they include overall operating costs?

 e.
 Finance department

 f.
 Human resources

 g.
 Community and Economic development

 25. Will Greenhaven acquire the parks within its boundaries?
 Is that cost included in the feasibility study?